Irma P. Hall: Car crash

 Shortly before the 2004 film release of The Ladykillers, Hall was seriously injured in a car crash in Chicago.
-In the midst of a snowstorm, she lost control of her vehicle, crossed lanes into oncoming traffic, and hit another car head on.
+In the midst of a snowstorm, she lost control of her vehicle, crossed lanes into oncoming traffic, and hit another car head-on.
 She underwent emergency open-heart surgery for a puncture wound to her aorta caused by a broken rib.
 In addition, Hall also suffered a shattered ankle and a broken arm.
-Hall was cited for driving with a suspended license, and not staying in her lane.
-She made a full recovery, and was able to continue her career.
+She was cited for driving with a suspended license, and not staying in her lane.